itom-project/plugins/PCOSensicam/docs/pcoSensicam.rst

 The following parameters are mandatory or optional for initializing an instance of this plugin:

     .. plugininitparams::
-        :plugin: PCOCamera
+        :plugin: PCOSensicam

 Parameters
 ==========

-These parameters are available and can be used to configure the **PCOCamera** instance.
+These parameters are available and can be used to configure the **PCOSensicam** instance.
 Many of them are directly initialized by the parameters of the constructor.
 During the runtime of an instance, the value of these parameters is obtained by the method *getParam*, writeable parameters can be changed using *setParam*.

 **name**: {str}, read-only
-    name of the plugin (*PCOCamera*)
+    name of the plugin (*PCOCamera*) **integration_time**: {float}
-**interface**: {str}, read-only
+    exposure time in seconds
-    name of the interface (eithernet, USB, cameralink...)
+**delay_time**: {float}
-**x0**, **x1**: {int}
+    only used for triggered image acquisitions: Delay between trigger signal and start of acquisition (in sec) **x0**, **x1**: {int}
     first and last column (zero-based) of a software region of interest.
 The real camera image can be cropped to a region of interest, the corresponding horizontal boundaries are given by **x0** and **x1**, whereas the current width is obtained by **sizex**.